- Our Investments

 Indigenous Engagement Strategy

-An Indigenous Engagement Strategy demonstrating objectives for Indigenous participation, procurement, and employment in the region of the project must be developed for each project financed by NAIF (excluding Indian Ocean Territories).
+An Indigenous Engagement Strategy demonstrating objectives for First Nations participation, procurement, and employment in the region of the project must be developed for each project we support through finance (excluding Indian Ocean Territories).

 Find out more